underscoreio/essential-slick/src/pages/5-joins.md

 We need two `join`s---if you are joining _n_ tables you'll need _n-1_ join expressions.

 Notice that the second `on` method call is given a tuple of `(MessageTable,UserTable)` and `RoomTable`.
+That is, it's a tuple where the first element is itself a tuple.
 We're using a pattern match to make this explicit, and that's the style we prefer.
 However, you may see this more concisely expressed as: